 1.30pm - Beer Asylum, 1, Red Lion Parade, Bridge Street, Pinner, HA5 3JD then

 3pm - Regency Club, 18-21, Station Parade, Queensbury, HA8 5NR.

-The first two are very welcome additions to the diminished pub scene in West Middlesex and had won their respective borough (Hillingdon and Harrow) Pub of the Year awards from the local CAMRA branch in 2018.
-If the weather is sufficiently clement, we might be able to make use of the Hop & Vine's recently-opened 'beer garden' whilst the Beer Asylum originally opened as just a bottle shop off licence but the bar side of the outlet has developed such that it is effectively now a fully-fledged micropub.
-It has the additional distinction of being on the site of the frontage to The Red Lion ph which closed as long ago as 1963!
+The first two welcome additions to the diminished pub scene in West Middlesex had won their respective borough (Hillingdon and Harrow) Pub of the Year awards from the local CAMRA branch in 2018.
+The less than clement weather meant that we weren't able to make use of the Hop & Vine's recently-opened 'beer garden' but, at the Beer Asylum (originally opened as just a bottle shop off licence), the bar side of the outlet, having developed into a fully-fledged micropub, held our attention such that most were reluctant to move on.
+[The Beer Asylum has the additional distinction of being on the site of the frontage to The Red Lion ph which closed as long ago as 1963!]

-Use of public transport will be required throughout, Ruislip being on the Uxbridge branch of the Metropolitan Line.
-Buses H13 between Ruislip & Pinner and, then, the 183 or H11 from Pinner to Harrow with the 114 from Harrow to Queensbury are recommended.
-[Alternatively, the Metropolitan Line can be used between Ruislip & Pinner, changing at Harrow-on-the-Hill, and the Metropolitan & Jubilee Lines can be used between Pinner & Queensbury, changing at Wembley Park.]
+Use of public transport was required throughout, Ruislip being on the Uxbridge branch of the Metropolitan Line.
+Buses H13 between Ruislip & Pinner and, then, the 183 from Pinner to Kenton with the 114 from Kenton to Queensbury were utilised.
+[The alternatives, the Metropolitan Line between Ruislip & Pinner, changing at Harrow-on-the-Hill, and the Metropolitan & Jubilee Lines between Pinner & Queensbury, changing at Wembley Park, were not taken.]

 Saturday, 9TH February, 2019

 noon - The Botanist, 1-5, King Street, Reading, RG1 2HD then